 Housing prices are also generally correlated with housing starts, so that increases in housing starts usually coincide with increases in housing values, and the reverse is generally true.
 Below is a graph showing single family housing starts from 2000 through today.

 (Source: U.S. Census Bureau)

 To date, changes in housing starts, CD rates, and inflation have not had a material impact on our business.
-We anticipate rates to drop as a result of the COVID-19 virus, which may help offset some of the negative effects that the virus will have on housing.
+The effect of significant long term interest rate increases may be detrimental to our earnings